Banda Sea

 The Banda Sea (Laut Banda, /id/; Mar de Banda; Tasi Banda) is one of four seas that surround the Maluku Islands of Indonesia, connected to the Pacific Ocean, but surrounded by hundreds of islands, including Timor, as well as the Halmahera and Ceram Seas.
-It is about 1000 km (600 mi) east to west, and about 500 km (300 mi) north to south.
+It is about 1000 km east to west, and about 500 km north to south.

 Extent

 The International Hydrographic Organization (IHO) defines the Banda Sea as being one of the waters of the East Indian Archipelago.
 The IHO defines its limits as follows:

 On the North The Southern limits of the Molukka Sea [sic] and the Western and Southern limits of the Ceram Sea.

 On the East.
 From Tg Borang, the Northern point of Noehoe Tjoet [Kai Besar], through this island to its Southern point, thence a line to the Northeast point of Fordata, through this island and across to the Northeast point of Larat, Tanimbar Islands, down the East coast of Jamdena [Yamdena] Island to its Southern point, thence through Anggarmasa to the North point of Selaroe and through this island to Tg Aro Oesoe its Southern point.